 The School participates in state programs that are fully or partially funded by grants received from other governmental units.
 Expenditures financed by grants are subject to audit by the appropriate grantor government.
-If expenditures are disallowed due to noncompliance with grant program regulations, the School is required to reimburse the grantor government.
-As of June 30, 2022, the School believes that disallowed expenditures, if any, based on subsequent audits will not have a material effect on any of the individual governmental funds or the overall financial position of the School.
+If expenditures

 Tabor Amendment

 In November 1992, Colorado voters passed the Tabor Amendment (Amendment 1) to the State Constitution which limits state and local government tax powers and imposes spending limitations.